 When you purchase your own solar panels, you get the huge benefit of possibly not having to pay for electricity each month.
 The main drawback?
 The large upfront cost of solar panels.

-Thankfully, AEP Texas customers can use the SMART Source Solar PV Program and cut their initial solar investment by 15-20%.
+Thankfully, AEP Texas customers can use the SMART Source Solar PV Program and cut their initial solar investment by up to $3,000.
+How much you can receive is based on how large of a system you install.
+These are the incentives for 2022:

-The average cost of solar panels in Texas falls between $2.35 and $3.17 a watt.
-With this program, you can get a 50¢ discount per watt.
+The average cost of solar panels in Texas falls between $2,286 and $3,093 per kilowatt.
+That means with this program, you may be able to save over 20%.
 And this is before federal rebates that can help you save even more.

 How To Apply And Learn More